lgrammer/annexcss/README.md

 # @nnexCSS

 AnnexCSS is a lightweight single-file pure CSS animation library made for use in a TBA React framework.
-It can be used independently with any web framework or project that utilizies webpack.
-Not using webpack?
-Postcss-purgecss can help too.

 ```bash
 npm i annexcss